onflow/flow-cron/README.md

 - **Fault Isolation**: If executor panics (user code error), keeper still runs and schedules next cycle
 - **No Silent Death**: Keeper uses force-unwrap - if scheduling fails, it panics loudly (better than silent stop)
-- **Priority Fallback**: Executor tries High priority first, falls back to Medium if slot is full
+- **Strict Priority**: Executor uses exactly the priority you specify - if High priority slot is full, that tick is skipped (use Medium for guaranteed scheduling)

 #### 2. Bootstrap Process